-Various threads on social media are started to remember Sanjay, the official one by E3D can be found on Discord.
-Many good ideas for the foundation focus have been suggested by posting on E3D’s Discord sanjay-foundation channel.
+Various threads on social media have started to remember Sanjay, the official one by E3D can be found on Discord.
+Many good ideas for the foundation focus have been suggested by posting on E3D’s Discord Sanjay-foundation channel.
 There were calls to support STEM, local makerspace, scholarship-in-residence, and others.

 Joel Telling, 3D Printing Nerd, and other community members loved Thomas’s initiative and matched the pledge.